EllDy96/CarlGang/README.md

 # Implementation of a Flanger audio plug-in
 ### Introduction
-Implementation of a Flanger audio plug-in with feedback.
-It is designed in **JUCE** implementing the audio processor and the Graphical User Interface with **Projoucer**.
+Implementation of a Flanger audio plug-in with feedback, designed in **JUCE** implementing the audio processor and the Graphical User Interface with **Projoucer**.
 ### What is a flanger with feedback?
 The Flanger is a Delay based audio effect.
 It is a linear audio filter based on the Delay effect but with something more.
 Its typical sound is produced by changing the delay length over time, creating a motion of regularly spaced